 Rent and buy amazing gadgets - cameras, lenses, wearables, fitness gear, drones, and more.

-Additional tips and ideas for Disney World photography.
+Additional Tips for Great Disney World Photos

 - Think about whether or not you want to include crowds in your images.
 As I mentioned before, Disney Parks are often quite crowded, especially Magic Kingdom.
 The heavy foot traffic, long lines, and big crowds are part of the experience, and it can be fun to capture some of that in your images.
 For example, think about taking pictures of people queuing up for rides or gathering with phones and cameras in hand for a parade or fireworks display.